 In the early 1920s, two German zoo directors (in Berlin and Munich), the brothers Heinz and Lutz Heck, began a selective breeding program to breed back the aurochs into existence from the descendant domesticated cattle.

-Lutz embraced the NSDAP, while Heinz was put on the first train to Dachau for marrying a Jewish woman and supporting the communist party within Germany.
+Lutz embraced the NSDAP, while Heinz was put on the first train to Dachau for supporting the communist party within Germany.
 The Heck project was then supported by the Third Reich.

 Hermann Göring presented with a habitation map of the Aurochs: